MLHale/funset-enrichment-visualization/README.md

-# cybertrust-builds
+# pathway-viz-build
-Contains docker files for dev and production builds of cybertrust
+Contains docker files for dev and production builds of the Pathway Viz project

 ### Requirements
 * Docker (https://www.docker.com/)